 Although my favourite subjects are landscapes, seascapes, architecture, urban scenery, and street photography, I am not bound to any particular topic.
 Being in search of beauty that can be found anywhere, even in the most unexpected places, I have to capture it with my camera.

-I make use of several creative techniques, such as multiple and long exposures, lens and motion blur.
-Currently, I am exploring slow handheld exposures with manual focus tilt-and-shift lenses and deliberate camera movement.
-Slow shutter speeds add mood and depth.
-The film or sensor absorbs the light over an extended period.
-As time passes, the fine surface details are blurred, while the overall forms, shapes and beauty of the light remain.
-Thus my pictures become mere moments and the images become almost transcendental, as if from an imaginary world.
+I make use of several creative techniques, such as multiple and long exposures, lens and motion blur, using tilt-and-shift lenses primarily.
+I am exploring long exposures by using a tripod as well as deliberate camera movement.
+The slow shutter speeds add mood and depth.
+The film or sensor absorbs the light over an extended period and as time passes, some of the details are blurred, while the overall forms, shapes and beauty of the light remain.
+Thus, my pictures become mere moments and the images become almost transcendental, as if from an imaginary world.

 The places I photograph and I are constantly evolving.
 If you’re interested in any of my current projects, do visit my Collections for new additions.